John Dehlin: Other blogs

 In June 2007, Dehlin started Mormon Matters as a blog and weekly podcast.
 The format was a discussion panel on events, culture, politics and spirituality within the LDS Church.
 Panelists were to represent different sides of each issue, although the show later struggled to retain faithful Latter-day Saint panelists.
 In early 2008, Dehlin converted Mormon Matters into a group blog and lessened emphasis on new podcast episodes.
 Dehlin resumed the Mormon Matters podcast on March 5, 2011, with Dan Wotherspoon as the host and Joanna Brooks as a frequent co-host.

-Dehlin is also the co-founder of the pro-LGBT "Mormons for Marriage" website.
+Dehlin is also the co-founder of the pro-LGBTQ "Mormons for Marriage" website.
 He co-founded the now-defunct Stay LDS, a community that was dedicated to helping "unorthodox Mormons" stay in the LDS Church.

 Dehlin briefly blogged at a non-partisan religion website, Patheos.com, in a current-issues/events dialogue format with Mormon studies scholar Patrick Q. Mason.